Cove, Argyll: History

 Historically in Dunbartonshire, before the local government reorganisation in Scotland in 1975 it formed part of the small Joint Burgh of Cove and Kilcreggan.
 It remained in Dumbarton District until 1996 when it was transferred to Argyll and Bute with the rest of the peninsula.

 In common with many villages in the area, Cove provided summer lodgings for the families of wealthy Glasgow merchants, shipowners and businesspeople in the 19th century.
 Several of the large houses have either been converted or have gone.
 Houses by Alexander "Greek" Thomson around Cove include: Knockderry Castle, Craigrownie Castle, Glen Eden, Craig Ailey, Ferndean and Seymour Lodge, all dating from the 1850s.

 Hartfield, designed by Campbell Douglas and completed in 1859, was the summer residence of James Burns, 3rd Baron Inverclyde and later became a YMCA hostel before its dereliction and demolition in the 1960s.

-Craigrownie Parish Church, which was completed in 1852, serves the communities of Ardpeaton, Cove and Kilcreggan.
+Craigrownie Parish Church Cove was completed in 1852, serves the communities of Ardpeaton, Cove and Kilcreggan.
 The church hall, which was built as a church for the United Presbyterian Church and was completed in 1869, is a building at risk.
 Cove Burgh Hall was completed in 1893.